itacentury/CenturyPackageBO1/README.md

 Delete

-    Deletes the spawn that is currently spawned
+    Deletes the bounce that is currently spawned.
+Does nothing if no bounce is spawned.

 Invisible

-    Makes the bounce carepackage invisible
+    Makes the bounce model invisible.
+Does nothing if no bounce is spawned.

 Change Position

-    The position of the carepackage and the bounce can be changed after it is spawned
+    The position of the bounce model can be changed using this option.
+Does nothing if no bounce is spawned.